-A compute query executes a Pregel algorithm to determine information about the knowledge base in parallel.
-Called within the Graql shell, the general syntax is:
+A compute query executes a Pregel algorithm to determine information about the knowledge graph in parallel.
+Called within the Graql shell or dashboard, the general syntax is:

-algorithmcan be any of the available statistics or graph algorithms.
+goalcan be any of the available statistics or graph queries.

 subgraphis a comma separated list of types to be visited by the Pregel algorithm.